 An annual review of the ‘death will’ is a good idea because ownership of property may change over time, or the persons named as beneficiaries may die, or one might wish to relook at the will and rethink the distribution.

-- Changes: ‘Promissory note’ is an open document and no changes are done once they become a legal document.
-On the other hand, the creator of ‘death will’, can make multiple revisions until he or she is actually dead or the time of opening the Death will has arrived.
+- Amendments: ‘Promissory note’ is an open document and no changes are done once they become a legal document.
+On the other hand, the creator of ‘death will’, can make multiple revisions until he or she is dead or the time of opening the death-will has arrived.

-- Excitement: There is no excitement in the ‘Promissory note’ but the excitement to beneficiaries of the ‘Death will’ is very high.
-This excitement is on two counts: (1) Getting to know that he or she is a beneficiary (2) The quantum of benefits – This could be a positive or a negative emotion depending upon the expectations and/or comparison with other beneficiaries
+- Excitement/Disappointment: There is no excitement in the ‘Promissory note’ but the excitement to beneficiaries of the ‘Death will’ is very high.
+This excitement is on two counts: (1) Getting to know that he or she is a beneficiary is exciting but could be disappointing for those who expected but didn’t find their name (2) The quantum of benefits – This could also lead to excitement or disappointment depending upon the expectations.

-- Term: ‘Promissory note’ and the ‘Death will’ are typically not short term.
+- Term: ‘Promissory note’ and the ‘Death will’ both are typically not short-term.

 Bigger innovations typically have a longer gestation period, which could be several months or years depending upon the industry.
 Hence innovation projects need to be resourced for a longer period and to ensure this the investments should reflect in the Long-Term plan.
 Unfortunately, in most companies, specific innovations projects do not find a mention in the LT plan.
 A few companies who include specific innovation opportunities in the LT plan have not been able to connect their annual plan with the LT plan, which is necessary to ensure that the resources are allocated to the innovation projects.

 PN and DW contain very specific promises which gets executed unambiguously on a predefined date or event.
 Innovation targets too should be in the form of very specific projects with clear investment plan and an end date.